TheChiefMeat/minisign-gui/README.md

 ![minisign-gui preview image](https://raw.githubusercontent.com/TheChiefMeat/minisign-gui/master/assets/preview.png)

+# Requirements

+Python 3.8 or above and python3-tk

 ## Usage

+Make the minisign-gui.pyw to be executable.

-Simply run the minisign-gui.exe.
-From here you can create a key, use existing keys, verify signed files, and sign files.
+Open a terminal and run `python3.8 minisign-gui.pyw` From here you can create a key, use existing keys, verify signed files, and sign files.

 Generated keys can be found in the minisign-keys folder that is generated upon key creation, this folder will be located next to the executable.